jojohenry/jojohenry/README.md

 ### Welcome to my GitHub page 👋
+👋 Hi, I’m Jodiann
-I'm a DevOps Engineer Trainee
+👀 I’m a DevOps Engineer Trainee
+🌱 I’m currently learning AWS, Git, Terraform, Kubernetes, Docker, and Python 📫 You can reach me at jshenry91@yahoo.com

 <!-- Introduce yourself and give a brief introduction about yourself here.
 Also include what tech you're interested in and what you are currently learning -->